DataBooth/duckdb-utils/docs/cli-reference.rst

       When using --text your function can return an iterator of rows to insert.
 This example inserts one record per word in the input:

-          echo 'A bunch of words' | sqlite-utils insert words.db words - \
+          echo 'A bunch of words' | duckdb-utils insert words.duckdb words - \
             --text --convert '({"word": w} for w in text.split())'

     Options: